tranhelen/tranhelen/_posts/2016-09-26-ivegraduatednowwhat.md

 In my opinion, speed is an excellent barometer for a Junior Designer to focus on.
 Production skills are the foundation for the rest of your career and your ability to get your timing under control as well as your ability to correctly guess how long it'll take you to do something will serve you for the rest of your career.

-Time-tracking your projects, even when you're not billling anyone hourly, is a good way to understand how long you take to solve a problem.
+Time-tracking your projects, even when you're not billing anyone hourly, is a good way to understand how long you take to solve a problem.
 This will help you if you ever freelance, and help your future leads understand how long it'll take you to complete projects.

 An alternative technique to try is timeboxing projects.
 For example, I redesign my website every so often, but I never give myself more than two weeks from start to finish.
 If you give yourself too much time, you will take it, and procrastinate  decision-making is dangerous.
 In the real world, you don't have the luxury of endless time.